olasson/CarND-Self-Driving-Car/CarND-Vehicle-Detection/writeup_report.md

 * `cell_per_block` = 2
 * `hog_channel` = 'ALL'

-The `HSV` set had slightly better accuracy than the `YUV` set, but the `YUV` set "won" since it had a much better training and (perhaps more importantly) extraction time.
+The `HSV` set had slightly better accuracy than the `YUV` set, but the `YUV` set "won" since it had a much better training and extraction time.
 My final choice of paramters is found in code cell 10.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).